FCC licensing for GMRS and LMR radios

 Why do I need an FCC license?

-The FCC regulates all of the frequencies used by devices like two way radios in the United States.
+The FCC regulates all frequencies used by devices like two way radios in the United States.
 They require anyone using a device with output power greater than 2W to obtain a license prior to use.

 How do I apply for a GMRS License?